Raptors of the Columbia Gorge

 Raptor presentations are included with paid admission; free for members.

-The live Birds of Prey presentations are on a fall/winter schedule, weekends at 11 am and again at 2 pm, Saturday and Sunday.
+The live Birds of Prey presentations starting Spring Break (March 24, 2018) are at 11 am and again at 2 pm, everyday.

 Times can vary slightly because we provide raptor presentations for group tours, so if you are planning your visit around the raptor presentations, we invite you to call ahead to confirm the day’s upcoming schedule.